Is This the Reason You Aren’t Raising Major Gifts?

 It is not about “selling” or “arm-twisting.”
 Instead it’s about listening to the donor.

-There are many roles in engaging with donors that leaders can play.
+Even more, there are many roles that leadership can play in the major gift process.
 They don’t have to all be engaged in soliciting.

-5. Reluctance to commit the resources to major gifts.
+5. Leadership is reluctant to commit the resources to major gifts.

-Major gift fundraising is the most effective way – and the most efficient way to raise money.
+Major gift fundraising is proven to be the most effective way – and the most efficient way to raise money that funds your mission.

 And they don’t understand that major gifts fundraising is fun and even joyful!